mrac/state-context/README.md

 </table>

 2. It's useful for cases where Redux boilerplate would be an overhead (it has no actions, action-creators, reducers, mappings etc.)
-3. You can set up one global store or multiple shared stores.
+3. You can set up one global store or multiple shared-state containers.
 4. It's still deterministic as you can attach middleware and watch/undo/redo.
+5. It still makes sense and is easy to decouple state management from UI layer.
-5. You have TypeScript support out of the box.
+6. You have TypeScript support out of the box.